 Bond Street is the ultimate destination for passionate jewellery lovers, boasting two iconic Cartier stores.
 Visitors can discover dazzling diamond pieces at 175-177 New Bond Street before venturing to 40-41 Old Bond Street for another round of luxury indulgence.

-Both offer a luxurious selection of jewellery, watches, eyewear, fragrance, leather goods and their popular bridal range, with the Old Bond Street boutique also offering fine watchmaking and vintage Cartier, dating back as far as their founding years in the mid-19th century.
+Both offer a luxurious selection of jewellery, watches, eyewear, fragrance, leather goods and their popular bridal range.
+The Old Bond Street boutique also offers fine watchmaking and vintage Cartier, dating back to its founding in the mid-19th century.

 The ‘Watchmaking Workshop’ provides a similar service for your Cartier watch to ensure your timepiece lasts a lifetime.

 If you’re looking for something truly unique, try their personally tailored ‘Set For You’ service.
 Choose from 17 different settings and then select a size of diamond befitting of the wearer for a creation that’s as special as they are.

 Cartier’s relationship with London dates back to 1902 after Pierre Cartier (son of founder Alfred Cartier) moved here to extend the business to the British aristocracy, especially with the new King’s coronation on the horizon.
 Their jewels and service were so impressive that from 1904, Cartier became the official purveyor to the court of Edward VII.